ruby/rdoc/RI.md

 ### Ruby Page Lists

-To print a list of the Ruby page documents, give the _name_ as `ruby:`:
+To output a list of the Ruby page documents, give the _name_ as `ruby:`:

 ```sh